The Moving Child Films I, II and III

 The Moving Child III: Developmental Movement in the First Year

-Featuring Bonnie Bainbridge-Cohen, Susan Aposhyan, Martha Eddy, Mariko Tanabe, Maryska Bigos, Annie Brook and others.
+Demonstrates infant developmental movement stages in the first year of life.
+Featuring Bonnie Bainbridge-Cohen, Susan Aposhyan, Dr. Martha Eddy, Mariko Tanabe, Maryska Bigos, Dr. Annie Brook and others.
+Get all three of The Moving Child Films in one bundle!

 (1hr)